psychemedia/sin-eater-resources/resources/RSGZT_ross_gazette.md

 The unhappy girl, embarrassed, held down her head, and for some time could not reply.; "No ;" at last, she said; "it cannot be, Mr. Rudhall; I can not but thank you for your preference, and acknowledge all your kindness, shown in a thousand ways; but I—, I— cannot love you well enough to be your wife."

-"And why not, dearest ?" asked the ardent lover; " I have tried to deserve you; I will ever try to do so; I offer you a happy home; everything you wish for shall be yours; give me leave to hope that you will seriously think over this, and give me a more favourable answer."
+"And why not, dearest?" asked the ardent lover; " I have tried to deserve you; I will ever try to do so; I offer you a happy home; everything you wish for shall be yours; give me leave to hope that you will seriously think over this, and give me a more favourable answer."

 She shook her head in silence.